sandipchitale/kubernetes-dashboard/README.md

 - To look for other ideas of new extensions, or propose new ideas of extensions you would like to see, visit https://github.com/docker/extension-ideas/discussions.

-# NOTE
+# How to install

+## Without debug mode

+make && docker extension install sandipchitale/kubernetes-dashboard:0.0.1 -f make && docker extension uninstall sandipchitale/kubernetes-dashboard:0.0.1 -f

+## With debug mode
-make && docker extension install sandipchitale/kubernetes-dashboard:latest -f make && docker extension uninstall sandipchitale/kubernetes-dashboard:latest -f make && docker extension install sandipchitale/kubernetes-dashboard:latest -f && docker extension dev debug sandipchitale/kubernetes-dashboard make && docker extension update sandipchitale/kubernetes-dashboard:latest -f && docker extension dev debug sandipchitale/kubernetes-dashboard
+make && docker extension install sandipchitale/kubernetes-dashboard:0.0.1 -f && docker extension dev debug sandipchitale/kubernetes-dashboard
+make && docker extension update sandipchitale/kubernetes-dashboard:0.0.1 -f && docker extension dev debug sandipchitale/kubernetes-dashboard